 The first three waves of the Survey on Volunteering were recorded in 1999, 2004 and 2009.
 Since December 2011 it is scientifically managed and supervised by the German Centre of Gerontology (DZA).
 The interviews of the fourth wave were conducted by infas – Institute for Applied Social Sciences in 2014.
+The interviews for the fifth wave of the Survey on Volunteering will be conducted in 2019.

 The questionnaire of the German Survey on Volunteering 2014 has been extended to cover changing and new types of volunteering as well as its contexts and differences between volunteers and non-volunteers.